ErikKassubek/ADVOCATE/doc/replay.md

 ```
 Check if an operation has been directly
-acknowledged (ackDir).
+executed (ackDir).
 If this is the
-case, advance the trace to the next
+case, and it is not a channel, wait for the operation
-element.
+to fully execute (wait for ack).
+Then advance the trace to the next element.
 See (R1)

 Get the next element in the trace.